levelingup/songs-lyrical-with-graphql/README.md

-# Lyrical-GraphQL
+# Song and Lyrical
-Starter project from a GraphQL course on Udemy.com
+A starter project to understand graphql a little better.

+Understanding the client side and the relationships between different collections.

+Learning to mutate and query collections.